Yulia Barsukova: 2000 Olympics

 Barsukova won many rhythmic gymnastics titles after her emergence in major competitions as a second member of the Russian team.
 She won gold in hoop at the 2000 World Cup Final in Glasgow and then gold at the 2000 Sydney Olympics after a hoop fumble by then-World champion, Alina Kabaeva.
 She was the 2000 European All-around bronze medalist and won the rope final at the 2000 European Championships (9.983).
 She was the oldest Olympic champion in rhythmic gymnastics—21 years, 8 months and 27 days—until fellow Russian Evgenia Kanaeva won her second gold medal at London 2012 being aged 22 years, 4 months and 7 days.

+Later career

 After the Olympics, Barsukova won the all-around title at the Grand Prix Final in Deventer where she also won gold in ball, rope and ribbon final.
 She retired from competition following the 2000 Aeon Cup.
 She has participated in Russia's Channel One project "Stars on Ice".

 On 15 February 2015, a star-studded gala was held in Russia for the 80th founding anniversary of Rhythmic Gymnastics.
-The venue was held in the historical Mariinsky Theatre in St. Petersburg.
+The venue was held in the historical Mariinsky Theatre in Saint Petersburg.
 Among those who performed at the gala were Russian former Olympic champions, Olympic medalists and World champions including: Barsukova, Evgenia Kanaeva, Irina Tchachina, Daria Dmitrieva, and Yana Batyrshina.